edrhian/ai-final-project-tetris-agent/README.md

 # Tetris RL Agent - Final AI Project

-My final project of AI

 ## Introduction

 This is the final project for my Artificial Intelligence course.
-It involves building and training a reinforcement learning agent to play Tetris using a custom environment built with the Gymnasium library.
+It involves building and training a reinforcement learning agent to play Tetris using a custom environment built with the [Gymnasium](https://gymnasium.farama.org/index.html) library.

 ## About the environment